 Now, let us take a deeper and clearer look at the differences between the two roles.

 The Agile Coach is expected to have a deep understanding of multiple Agile methodologies which are beyond the Scrum Framework.
+An Agile coach is independent and has the responsibility to coach various teams or management.
+He also works with Scrum Masters and managers to help increase a agility within and across teams.

 Your email address will not be published.
 Required fields are marked *